A series looking at the 2020 Democratic frontrunners.

 Juno and Mercury fall on his Descendant from the 6th house, suggesting he’ll use communication to serve others in the cause of justice, while Eris is on his Ascendant from the 12th, suggesting fame or renown in that fight.
 Juno-Mercury and Eris also square the Midheaven here, adding extra emphasis to their role in shaping his work in the world.

 This 8 pm chart puts significant emphasis on his 6th house, which I see as more reflective of his life’s work and values than, say, a 4th or 10th house focus might be.
 When Sanders announced his run in 2016, he said, “This campaign is not about Bernie Sanders.”
-Such self-effacement in favor of the issues—the work—is a highly 6th house, Virgoan trait.
+Such self-effacement in favor of the issues—the work—is a highly 6th house, Virgoan characteristic.

 Over the decades, time and again, as one account has humorously pointed out, Sanders has insisted the media turn away from discussion of his personal life and instead focus on the issues.
 “I do not like personality profiles,” he once told the New York Times Magazine.
 Bernie’s Virgo Sun would have it no other way: Virgo is famously modest while being back-breakingly hard-working.
 It’s his Neptune in close conjunction with his Sun and aspecting his MC, along with all that Aries in the chart, that allow him to seek the spotlight.